BitcoinDesign/Guide/guide/getting-started/visual-language.md

 ## The Satoshi symbol

-As the price of bitcoin has increased, and the [Lightning network]({{ '/guide/glossary/#lightning-network' | relative_url }}) has facilitated low-value payments, it has become common for people to denominate bitcoin with the "satoshi".
+As the price of bitcoin has increased, and the [Lightning Network]({{ '/guide/glossary/#lightning-network' | relative_url }}) has facilitated low-value payments, it has become common for people to denominate bitcoin with the "satoshi".
 See the [Units & Symbols]({{ '/guide/designing-products/units-and-symbols/' | relative_url }}) section for more detailed information about bitcoin units.

 There is currently not an agreed-upon symbol to represent the satoshi (or if there should even be one).
 However, many ideas are in circulation.